-D. Partner Support and Statement of Coordination
+E. Partner Commitment and Statement of Coordination (12 points possible)

-Provide evidence of support for this proposed project from user groups, agencies, and local governments.
+Provide evidence of support for this proposed project from OHV user groups, agencies, and local governments.
 Applicants must demonstrate the proposed project has broad support by affected stakeholders.
 Evaluation will be scored by quality of supporting evidence as opposed to quantity of letters.

-In this section describe (i) level of commitment or support of each partner will provide to support this proposed project, include partner activities; (ii) list primary user groups that will be affected by proposed project and any controversy proposed project has created; (iii) any in-kind contributions that partners or user groups will contribute to proposed project.
+In this section describe (i) level of commitment or support that each partner will provide to this proposed project, include partner activities; (ii) list primary user groups that will be affected by proposed project and any controversy proposed project has created.